splunk/eventgen/docs/PLUGINS.md

 # Plugin Architecture

-As of version 3.0, Eventgen now allows for plugins which extend our core functionality.
+Eventgen allows for plugins which extend our core functionality.
 There are three types of Plugins:

 * Output
 	* Output plugins take generated lists of events and send the events to a specific target